awsdocs/aws-config-developer-guide/doc_source/secretsmanager-secret-unused.md

 # secretsmanager\-secret\-unused<a name="secretsmanager-secret-unused"></a>

 Checks if AWS Secrets Manager secrets have been accessed within a specified number of days\.
-The rule is NON\_COMPLIANT if a secret has not been accessed in â€˜unusedForDaysâ€™ number of days\.
+The rule is NON\_COMPLIANT if a secret has not been accessed in `unusedForDays` number of days\.
 The default value is 90 days\.

 **Identifier:** SECRETSMANAGER\_SECRET\_UNUSED